koenhoeymans/cal.txt/README.md

 These rules may undergo siginificant changes in the beginning of the experiment.

+## Rationale

+Automatic backups of calendar files aren't easy.
+Many programs allow manual backups or automatic backups if you use their ecosystem only.
+A plain text file is easy to integrate in a backup system.

+Plain text files are future-proof and can be edited easily.

+An easily readable format allows for editing and reading with any tool that can handle text files.

 ## Formatting rules
 One text file is used per calendar.